 3 in 5 of us will care for someone in our lifetime

 A carer is anyone who cares, unpaid, for a family member or friend who due to illness, disability, a mental health problem or an addiction, cannot cope without their support.

 Many of us who look after someone do not see themselves as family carers.
-Statistically, it takes two years for people to recognise themselves in this role.
+It normally takes two years for people to recognise themselves as being a carer.